Lattingtown, New York

 Lattingtown is a village located within the Town of Oyster Bay in Nassau County, on the North Shore of Long Island, in New York, United States.
 The population was 1,881 at the time of the 2020 census.

 History

 The area of marsh along the coast was occupied by a band of Lenape, known as the Matinecock – a name long associated with the area.

 The Matinecock sold the area in 1660 to Richard Latting and his son, Josiah Latting.
 The Lattings sold marsh reeds for use in thatched-roof houses.
 The same family later established the hamlet of Lattingtown at Marlborough, Ulster County, New York, north of Manhattan.

 Lattingtown incorporated as a village in 1931.

 The 1986 film The Money Pit was partially filmed at a run-down house in Lattingtown.

+Soong Meiling (also known as Madame Chiang), the former renowned First Lady of China, spent the latter years of her life in America here, and passed away in her house in Lattingtown.

 Geography

 According to the United States Census Bureau, the village has a total area of 3.8 sqmi, of which 3.8 sqmi is land and 0.04 sqmi – or 1.05% – is water.